 The great virtue of Roundhand is its simplicity.
 It may seem like a humble virtue but it is not therefore to be disregarded.
 Any Roundhand lends itself to circumstances in which you want to communicate sincerely and without pretension: poems by Robert Frost, instructions in case of zombie attack, children's alphabet posters, letters of advice to your younger self, etc.

-For a historical version of the script, see (again) Michelle Brown and Patricia Lovett, The Historical Sourcebook for Scribes, pp. 111-120.
+For a historical version of the script, see (again, always; it's a wonderful book) Michelle Brown and Patricia Lovett's The Historical Sourcebook for Scribes, pp. 111-120.

 Italic is a beautifully legible calligraphy alphabet, elegant without being fussy, and has been taught for generations as the foundation of good cursive handwriting.
 It's not as simple as it looks to dash it off at speed!
 However, learning this script is well worth the effort.
 I offer a couple of pages to help – one on specific Italic letterforms, and one of more general Italic tips on issues like spacing, and I also recommend: